jesskelsall/astarus/astarus/people/penance-zahiri.md

 ### [Astorrel Graduation](../../campaigns/astorrel-agents/storylines/astorrel-graduation.md)

-The [Astorrel Agents](../../campaigns/astorrel-agents/astorrel-agents.md) party has seen Penance in [Bryce Morton's Office](../places/buildings/bryce-mortons-office.md) when they were placed in [Crimson Squad](../civilisations/kingdom-of-astor/organisations/astorrel/squads/ruby.md).
+The [Astorrel Agents](../../campaigns/astorrel-agents/astorrel-agents.md) party has seen Penance in [Bryce Morton's Office](../places/buildings/bryce-mortons-office.md) when they were placed in [Ruby Squad](../civilisations/kingdom-of-astor/organisations/astorrel/squads/ruby.md).
 When [Bryce Morton](bryce-morton.md) left the room to retrieve the maps, they failed to get [Tabari Se](tabari-se.md) to say something.